 Biography

-James Kimmel, Jr., JD, is a lecturer in psychiatry at the Yale School of Medicine, the founder and co-director of the Yale Collaborative for Motive Control Studies, and a researcher, lawyer, and novelist who focuses on neuroscience, psychology, revenge, addiction, forgiveness, and violence.
-A breakthrough scholar and expert on revenge and forgiveness, he first identified compulsive revenge seeking as an addiction and first developed the behavioral addiction model of revenge and the brain disease model of revenge addiction as public health approaches for preventing and treating violence.
-More can be found on his personal website, www.jameskimmeljr.com.
+James Kimmel, Jr., JD, is an Assistant Clinical Professor of Psychiatry at the Yale School of Medicine, the founder and co-director of the Yale Collaborative for Motive Control Studies, and a researcher, lawyer, and author who focuses on neuroscience, psychology, revenge, addiction, forgiveness, and violence.
+A breakthrough scholar and expert on revenge and forgiveness, James first identified compulsive revenge seeking as an addiction.
+He developed the behavioral addiction model of revenge and the brain disease model of revenge addiction as public health approaches for preventing and treating violence and founded Revenge Anonymous (RA), a worldwide 12-step self-help program like AA/NA for recovering from revenge addiction.
+More information about James, including links to his interviews and media coverage, can be found on his personal website, www.jameskimmeljr.com.

 James is the author of three books on revenge: The Science of Revenge: Understanding the World's Deadliest Addiction--and How to Overcome It; The Trial of Fallen Angels, a novel; and Suing for Peace: A Guide for Resolving Life's Conflicts.
 He was featured in the motion picture documentary 365 Days: A Year in the Life of Happy Valley (2014) about the Penn State University Jerry Sandusky child abuse scandal.
 He was also featured as an expert on revenge in the books The Age of Grievance by New York Times writer Frank Bruni (2024); We've Got issues by TV host Dr. Phil McGraw (2024); and Schadenfreude: The Joy of Another’s Misfortune by Tiffany Watt Smith (2018).
 He is a speaker at workshops, seminars, trainings, conferences, and other public and private events.